 I loved LMNT for its super-simple ingredients list and that its products pack in 10 percent of my daily magnesium needs.
 Plus, the orange flavor tastes just like my favorite childhood sports drink.
 Cure had the best flavor options to bring some variety to my new routine and boasts nourishing ingredients like coconut water powder and pink himalayan sea salt.

 Needed proved to be my favorite, though, because it offered the biggest electrolyte boost, thanks to the addition of trace minerals that would further support better energy levels, among other health benefits.
+Not to mention, one of the best ways to avoid an electrolyte imbalance.
 Plus, it was nice insurance to add to my daily regimen as I was now sharing my mineral supply with another growing human.

 However, these powders aren’t exactly cheap, so I also tried to make my own DIY electrolyte water for a more wallet-friendly option.
 All you need is a bit of mineral-rich salt (try Celtic sea salt or Redmond Real Salt), some lemons, and filtered water, plus, some trace mineral drops, if you’re looking for that extra boost.
 I found that a big pinch of salt and the fresh juice from at least a quarter of lemon still went a long way in helping me de-puff and re-energize in the morning.